reemalwafi/Avoid-an-obstacles/README.md

 3. **Alert Triggering**
    - Based on the detected obstacles and system settings, appropriate alerts are triggered.

-4. **User Response**
+4. **Robot Response**
-   - Users respond to the alerts by taking corrective actions, such as steering, braking, or adjusting their course.
+   - Robot respond to the alerts by taking corrective actions, such as adjusting its path.

 ### Applications
 1. **Autonomous Vehicles**